Could you become a Home Visiting Volunteer for Home-Start?

 - Be reliable, able to respect confidentiality, and able to commit to weekly visits.

-- Attend our free preparation course which is held once per week for 12 weeks.
+- Attend our Preparation Course which is held over 10 weeks.

 There are 168 hours in the week – can you spare 2-4?